user27828/AgentOne/README.md

 - `yarn start` - Builds the environments and runs the built files - not ideal for dev.

 ## Known issues

+- Not using Ollama JS package yet - wanted to get it working with `fetch()` first.
 - Steaming mode isn't working.
 JSON parsing problem on the server parsing side.
-- Unnecessary component refresh when typing a query
+- Scroll to latest response not working.
 - Not profitable

 ## References:

 - [Ollama docker image](https://hub.docker.com/r/ollama/ollama)
 - [Ollama Library (of LLMs)](https://ollama.com/library)
 - [Yarn Workspaces](https://yarnpkg.com/features/workspaces)